swiftlang/swift-org-website/documentation/cxx-interop/status.md

 - /documentation/cxx-interop/status.html
 ---

-Swift [supports](index) bidirectional interoperability with C++.
-This page describes which C++ interoperability features are supported in the upcoming Swift release.
+A development version of Swift [supports](index) bidirectional interoperability with C++.
+This page describes which C++ interoperability features are currently supported.
 It also talks about the limitations in the current support for C++ interoperability.
 Additionally, it lists the set of constraints that are related to C++ interoperability support.